DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Specialist Seminars

-Students will also be offered a series of specialist in-house seminars (three per semester) that focus on specific methodologies and topics relevant to psychological research (e.g. specific qualitative and quantitative research techniques).
-Ordinarily, students will be expected to attend at least two of these specialist seminar classes in each semester.
+Students will also be offered a series of specialist in-house seminars that focus on specific methodologies and topics relevant to psychological research (e.g. specific qualitative and quantitative research techniques).
+Ordinarily, students will be expected to attend these specialist seminar classes.
 However, from time to time, a student may elect to attend, with prior approval from their supervisor, external classes or workshops that are deemed appropriate to their programme of study.
 Students will identify the relevance, and appropriateness, of these seminars (either in-house or external) in consultation with their supervisor(s).

 Research Project

-On completion of the research project, the student will submit a formally structured manuscript, which will be prepared to follow the conventions of the discipline and satisfy the submission requirements of a target peer-reviewed journal (journal to be identified and discussed with the supervisor(s) in advance).
+On completion of the research project, the student will submit a formally structured thesis, which will be prepared to follow the conventions of the discipline.
 Throughout the research project, the student must maintain contact with the supervisor(s).
-In collaboration with the supervisor(s), he/she must devise a realistic timetable for the work and seek to adhere to this.
-He/she must also let his/her supervisor(s) know, in a timely fashion, of any difficulty encountered.
+In collaboration with the supervisor(s), they must devise a realistic timetable for the work and seek to adhere to this.
+The student must also let their supervisor(s) know, in a timely fashion, of any difficulty encountered.

 Assessment Breakdown